mattbierner/blog.mattbierner.com/_posts/2016-04-24-symphony-of-death-chordophone.md

 layout: post
 title: "Symphony of Death: Chordophone"
 date: '2016-04-24'
-description: "Creating an interactive musical instrument from the kills of Halo 5 multiplayer matches."
+description: "Creating an interactive musical instrument from the kills of Halo 5 multiplayer matches"
 image:
     file: "logo.png"
 ---